Skip to Content

 In the summer you’ll enjoy the amazing colors of the Bow River, and in the winter, Morant’s Curve becomes a winter wonderland that’s even more photogenic!
 So, no matter what season you visit, add Morant’s Curve to your Banff Instagram bucket list!

-Top tip: If you are visiting Banff National Park in the winter and would like to go skiing, I highly recommend purchasing a SkiBig3 Lift Ticket.
-This pass allows you to ski three different days at three different ski resorts nearby: Lake Louise, Mt Norquay, and Sunshine Village!
+If you are visiting Banff National Park in the winter and would like to go skiing, I highly recommend purchasing a SkiBig3 Lift Ticket.
+This pass allows you to ski on three different days at three different ski resorts nearby: Lake Louise, Mt Norquay, and Sunshine Village!

 As for food in Lake Louise, you must visit The Station which is a restaurant within a historic train museum.
 Another recommendation is to splurge at the luxurious Fairview Bar and Restaurant within the Fairmont Lake Louise.
 These are just some of the delicious restaurants in Lake Louise that you can choose from.